-Emergency After-Hours Telephone: +(30)(210) 729-4444 or
+Emergency After-Hours Telephone: +30 210 729-4444 or

 Entry, Exit & Visa Requirements

 Greece is a party to the Schengen Agreement.
-U.S. citizens may enter Greece for up to 90 days for tourist or business purposes.
-For additional details about travel into and within Schengen countries, please see our Schengen Fact Sheet.
+This means that U.S. citizens may enter Greece without a visa for stays of up to 90 days for tourism or business purposes.
+For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Greece.
+HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Greece.

 Safety and Security

 Terrorism: Credible information indicates terrorist groups continue plotting possibly near-term attacks in Europe.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 Greece’s open borders with other Schengen zone countries, as well as its long coastline and many islands, could permit terrorist groups to enter or transit the country with anonymity.
 You should remain vigilant and exercise caution.

 Strikes and Demonstrations:

 - Domestic strikes, demonstrations, and work stoppages are common throughout Greece and can become violent.
 Stay informed through local news, hotel security, the Embassy website, and the Consular Section’s Facebook page.